 Step 1: Prepare your court application form

-This will include completing Form 8 and any other form that is relevant to you.
-For example, if you are asking for either child custody or access, you will also complete Form 35.1 Affidavit in Support of Claim for Custody or Access.
+Complete Form 8: Application (General) and any other forms that are relevant to you and your situation.
+For example, if you are asking for child custody or access, you will also complete Form 35.1 Affidavit in Support of Claim for Custody or Access

 Step 2: Get your application issued

 Take at least three copies of all of your documents to the court clerks.